chat text

 Call for a Free Consultation

-Thanks to its warm, dry days, smooth highways, and scenic deserts, it’s no wonder why motorcycle enthusiasts are flocking to Phoenix.
-That being said, more motorcyclists means more motorcycle accidents.
+Thanks to its warm, dry days, smooth highways, and scenic deserts, it’s no wonder that motorcycle enthusiasts are flocking to Phoenix.
+That being said, with more riders on the road, the likelihood of crashes naturally increases.

-Most motorcycle accidents happen with the collision of another motor vehicle.
-For example, the total number of collisions with another vehicle topped the charts at 1,779 in 2022.
-Other leading causes of motorcycle accidents include loss of control (overturning) and colliding with a fixed object.
+Most motorcycle accidents occur due to collisions with other vehicles.
+For example, the total number of collisions with another car topped the charts at 1,779 in 2022.
+Other leading causes of motorbike collisions include loss of control (overturning) and colliding with a fixed object.

 Motorcycle accidents can also happen as a result of a pedestrian collision, bicyclist collision, animal collision, or vehicle explosion.
 Non-fixed objects like parked vehicles, trains, and work zone equipment can also cause motorcycle collisions in Arizona.

-Now that you know the general statistics of motorcycle collisions in Arizona, let’s dig a little deeper into why these types of crashes happen.
-As you can imagine, we see all types of motorcycle accidents at Shapiro Law Team.
+Now that you know the general statistics of motorbike collisions in Arizona, let’s dig a little deeper into why these types of crashes happen.
+As you can imagine, we see all types of motorbike accidents at Shapiro Law Team.
 Below are several types of crashes we frequently observe.

 1. Head-on Collisions